ts-x4/jzIntv_on_RetroPie/README.md

 # jzIntv_on_RetroPie
 This repository contains customized jzIntv keyboard hack files that map the Intellivision's 16-button inputs to an Xbox 360 controller for a large portion of the Intellivision game library.
 In addition, it contains other related configuration files that should help you get jzIntv up and running on RetroPie relatively quickly.

-Note that the files contained in this repository have been tested using the 20180509 release of jzIntv, but I believe they will work with newer (and some older) releases as well.
+*Note that the files contained in this repository have been tested using the 20180509 release of jzIntv, but I believe they will work with newer (and some older) releases as well.*

-## Keyboard Hackfiles (.kbd)
+## Keyboard Hack Files (.kbd)

 Save to /home/pi/RetroPie/roms/intellivision.